-The 3D Design: Product Design course is designed to develop practical and design skills that support students in gaining a hands on qualification.
+The 3D Design: Product Design course is designed to develop practical, modelling and design skills.
 The course gives students the opportunity to explore the different skill and design areas of Product Design and Engineering and build a design, research and practical portfolio that shows off their skills and understanding.
 The course is taught through two components; A research, design and practical portfolio and a research, design and make task set by the exam board.
 There is no written examination for this course.
 We are lucky to have well equipped facilities and workshops at the academy which helps give students the best possible chance of success.
 Students will spend year one developing a strong understanding of topic areas before beginning formal assessments in year two.